 - 1. Announce that the school is in "lockdown." - 2.
-Call 911. - 3.
+If a shooting occurs when classes are not in session (i.e. before school, during class changes, or during dismissal) students should run away from the active shooter to a safe location either inside or outside of the school building. - 3.
+Call 911. - 4.
 Lock all doors.
-(Barricade the door if possible.) - 4.
-Move students to a wall that is out of the line of sight from doorway. - 5.
-Remain guiet. - 6.
-Wait for an official to unlock the door to conclude lockdown. - 7.
+(Barricade the door if possible.) - 5.
+Cover the classroom door window. - 6.
+Move students to a wall that is out of the line of sight from the doorway. - 7.
+Remain quiet. - 8.
+Wait for an official to unlock the door to conclude the lockdown. - 9.
 Make certain the staff understands who the Incident Commander will be during a lockdown.